Things About the Body You’ll Like to Know

 4. Try to move the ring finger

 Time for a little test: place your hand on a flat surface and try to lift each finger.
 You should be able to lift all of them but the ring finger.
-There may be some people who can, but this finger’s movement is usually limited since the index finger and pinky have independent muscles, while the ring finger and middle finger share one.
-You can”t straighten one and bend the other at the same time.
+There may be some people who can, but this finger’s movement is usually limited since the index finger and the pinky finger have independent muscles, while the ring finger and middle finger share one.
+You can’t straighten one and bend the other at the same time.

 5. One kidney is higher than the other